Higher education in Norway: Medicine

-Teaching
+Psychology

+In contrast to other countries, Norway requires a six year long professional degree in order to earn the title of psychologist.
+Whereas in other countries one can become a psychologist by way of first obtaining a bachelor's degree and then (depending on the nations system) either pursue a master's degree in the field or go straight to a PsyD degree, Norwegian psychologists are required to have obtained a cand.psychol degree in order to be licensed as a psychologist.

+The six - year professional degree (cand.psychol) is as of 2024 only offered at the four traditional universities of Norway; The University of Oslo, NTNU, University of Bergen and The University of Tromsø.
+Although attempts have been made to offer this degree at other universities, none have succeeded in doing so as of 2024.
+In 2023, The University of Agder's request to do so was denied by NOKUT (The Norwegian Agency for Quality Assurance in Education).

+It is also possible to pursue a bachelor's, master's and Ph.D degree in the field outside of the cand.psychol track.
+Although, as stated this will not result in the title nor the right to practice as a psychologist in the country.
+However, that does not mean that the traditional cand.psychol degree offered at Norwegian universities is the only way to gain said title.
+Norwegian students can apply to bachelor's degrees in psychology that offer the same courses as universities abroad and thus enable one to apply to a two - year long master's programme in countries that accept this track.
+Usually Norwegian students in such instances apply to Danish universities.
+As the master's programme for clinical psychology in the country is closely aligned with the cand.psychol track.
+Thus, upon graduation from the master's programme the students can apply for accreditation from NOKUT (The Norwegian Agency for Quality Assurance in Education) and if they meet the requirements, become licensed psychologists in Norway.

+Educational Sciences (Pedagogy)

 There are two ways to become a qualified teacher in Norway.
 For primary and lower secondary levels a four-year general teacher education is offered at most regional colleges in the country.
 This education qualifies the teachers to teach all subjects offered in the lower levels of education in Norway, though it allows students to specialize in subjects.
 Preschool teaching is offered at some of the regional colleges too.

 For upper secondary school taking a degree at a university within the appropriate subject is the preferred course of line.
 After taking a degree, either at Bachelor or Master level, a one-year course in pedagogy is required before teacher certification is granted.
 To teach a particular subject at the upper secondary level, 60 credits in the appropriate field is required, making most teachers qualified to teach two or three subjects, though these are not absolute requirements.